iguanesolutions/go-systemd/README.md

 DNS is not trivial at all so there can be some stuff that are not rfc compliant.

 The resolved package features:
- * Pure go implementation of org.freedesktop.resolve1 dbus interface
+ * Pure go implementation of `org.freedesktop.resolve1` dbus interface
- * Resolver type that tries to implement the same methods as net.Resolver from go standard library
+ * Resolver type that tries to implement the same methods as net.Resolver from Go standard library
  * Unit tests (make sure Go resolver and systemd-resolved query the same dns server)

 ### Dbus